 Still, I must insist that using the free version of a VPN will give you the experience you want but will never be optimal.
 It is for sure a good option if you just want to experience the benefits of a VPN connection.
 It could be a stepping stone to move to a highly reliable paid service.

 If you really care about your privacy and Internet security, keep in mind that a free VPN server doesn’t guarantee the anonymity you need.
 If you’re planning to download BitTorrent or you’re planning for sensitive tasks on the Internet, a free VPN is never a wise choice.
+We suggest you checking one of the best VPN for torrenting than can guarantee you total safety.

 As we mentioned at the outset, a Virtual Private Network for free often makes money selling your data to third parties.
 If you think about, that goes against the concept of anonymity and security that a good VPN provider should ensure.